-It’s 11 years ago since we started, just 2 of us artist/designers with big ideas, Designer Jan Battem in Amsterdam and me in Scotland.
+It’s 11 years ago since we started, just 2 of us artist/designers with big ideas; Designer Jan Battem in Amsterdam and me in Scotland.
 With the generous support of creative director Henk Seelt and my brother, photographer Shannon Tofts .
 It’s been a passionate journey of driven belief against all odds to get this far.
 Collecting and sorting enough plastic ocean trash to make with.
 And this was all before BBC’s Blue Planet, when overnight everyone got it!
-I didn’t have to think how to write the message anymore.
+Then I didn’t have to think how to write the message anymore.

-The exciting part is seeing you post up your sarongs from all over the world!
+Exciting seeing you post up your sarongs from all over the world!

 The hardest part was getting 6 marine conservation orgs on board as our donation recipients… but we did.

 Meanwhile we were sampling like mad, looking for best colours and quality, all as non textile designers.
 A trip to Frankfurt textile fair to meet the manufacturers, designing, writing, printing cards, researching packaging, trying out sizes of logos.
 Would never have started if I’d known how much was involved.

 Designed a printed wash-care label to minimise production and fuss.